0cjs/8bitdev/src/objects.md

 fill the space would need additional length or termination bytes to determine the actual length of their data.)

 Following are the heapdata formats.
-The table gives the format identifier in decimal, format number in hex and most siginficant six bits in binary; the size on the heap and the length value when not variable; and the name of the format or type using it.
+The table gives the format number in hexadecimal; the format identifier in binary and decimal; the size on the heap and the length value when not variable; and the name of the format and type using it.
 Following this are more detailed descriptions of the individual formats.

-     id  num  binary  siz  len  descr
+    num   binary  id siz len descr
-      1  $05  000001            symbol (string)
+    $21  0010 00   8          symbol (string)
+    $25  0010 01   9   8  4   symbol substring
+    $61  0110 00  24          fixnum
+    $69  0110 10  26          flonum positive mantessa
-      2  $09  000010    4  2    word
+    $79  0111 10  30   4  2   word
-      3  $0D  000011    8  4    longword
+    $7D  0111 11  31   8  4   longword
-      4  $11  000100            fixnum
-     31  $7D  011111            flonum positive mantessa
-     63  $FD  111111            flonum negative mantessa
+    $E9  1110 10  58          flonum negative mantessa

-XXX These may want to be renumbered to make comparisons easier, once we have enough of this worked out to see better ways of organizing this.
+    Bit assignments:
+      5     Sign bit: flonums, ...
+      4     Number, including modular
+      3     Atomic (?)
+      2
+      1
+      0

 - __symbol__ (or __string__).
-Data is vector of _len_ bytes, usually
+Data are vector of _len_ bytes, usually
   interpreted as ASCII characters but they may be any byte values.
   Symbols are immutable once created in order to allow storage in ROM.
   Generally symbols would be unique, with new symbols being intern'd to maintain uniqueness.

-- __word__: _len_=2.
-Data is an unsigned 16-bit (two-byte) integer.
-  Arithmetic is modular and overflow is ignored.
+- __symbol__ substring: _len=4_.
+Data are a pointer to a symbol, start point and length.
+Start point (0-based) plus length must not extend past the end of the data of the symbol this references.
+Not sure yet if this could also reference another substring.
+This is intended to make substring operations, particularly recursive `(car somesym)` more efficient, but we need to look at ways of turning these into symbols (and dealing with their references, if they exist) so that the original symbol can be GC'd if it's not directly referenced and much of it is no longer needed.

-- __longword__: _len=4_.
-Data is an unsigned 32-bit (four-byte)
+- __word__; __longword__: _len_=2; _len=4_.
+Data are unsigned 16-bit
-  integer.
+  resp.
+32-bit integers.
 Arithmetic is modular and overflow is ignored.

 - __fixnum__: A signed integer value of arbitrary length (up to 255 bytes).
 Data is a vector of _len_ bytes, LSB to MSB, with sign as